176paws/doc4m3g/docs/python.md

 # Python <i>requests</i> library to interact with M<sup>3</sup>G

 One could integrate the REST API with different languages, for example Python.
-Similar to *curl* in the shell, you can use *requests* in Python (quickly installable via '*pip install requests*').
+Similar to `curl` in the shell, you can use *requests* in Python (quickly installable via `pip install requests`).
 It's a generic HTTP client library that allows you to send HTTP requests.

 Let's look at the test example mentioned above, on how to update/change the firmware section of a station.
-To do this, one needs to get authorization via the "Application access token":
+To do this, one needs to get authorization via the ["Application access token"](authorization.md):

 ```python
 import requests